COMPANY VALUES AND COMPANY MISSION

 1. What cycling would be like as a healthier, environmentally-friendly mode of daily transport.

-2. Bringing the two concepts of ‘supporting local businesses’ and ‘cycling to get fit’ together to demonstrate how ‘shopping locally as a cyclist’ can be beneficial on a personal level and also a collective level.
+2. Bringing the two concepts of ‘supporting local businesses’ and ‘cycling to get fit’ together to demonstrate how ‘commuting and shopping locally as a cyclist’ can be beneficial on a personal level and also a collective level.

 3. An insight into the great range of goods and services offered by local businesses in our areas.
 Enabling people to see how these locally produced goods could improve a person's quality of life if purchased on a regular basis (fresher, fewer air miles, more unique products).